Transition to the National Disability Insurance Scheme (NDIS)

 Council’s role in the transition

-Council is committed to supporting people with and affected by disability.
+Council remains committed to supporting people with and affected by disability.
 This includes dedicated disability support services, ongoing improvements to the physical environment to make our Shire as accessible as possible to all residents, and making mainstream services and opportunities more inclusive for people with a disability.

 Although Council has historically responded to gaps in services and delivers good quality support to residents, we are not a specialist provider of disability services.